The importance of pediatric eye exams

 - Sitting at the front of the classroom to clearly see the teacher and board

 - Disinterest in playing sports that require distance vision

 Myopia is typically corrected with eyeglasses or contact lenses.
 If your child has a refractive error, your eye doctor will prescribe an optical prescription noted with a minus sign, such as -1.00 or -2.50, for corrective eyeglasses.

 What is hyperopia?

-Hyperopia (long-sightedness or far-sightedness) is a refractive error that causes an inability to see near objects or images clearly.
+Hyperopia (far-sightedness) is a refractive error that causes an inability to see near objects or images clearly.

 Hyperopia affects 13 percent of children between ages 6-17.